Agoric/documentation/main/guides/js-programming/far.md

 use [`E()`](./eventual-send.html#remote-object-communication-with-e).
 For example, getting an `Issuer`'s `brand` would look like `E(issuer).getBrand()`.

+Objects intended to be used in other vats are called *remotables*.
+Remote messages sent to remotables must only contain *passable* arguments and return *passable* results.
+Passables includes all things that can be passed as arguments in messages.

+There are three kinds of passables:
+   * Remotables, objects with methods that can be called remotely using `E()`.
+   * Pass-by-copy data, such as numbers or hardened records
+   * Promises for passables.

-Objects intended to be used in other vats are called `Remotables`.
-In particular, note that every object returned from a smart contract, such a `publicFacet` or `creatorFacet`, must be `Remotable`.
-All objects used in your contract's external API must be `Remotable`
+In particular, note that every object returned from a smart contract, such a `publicFacet` or `creatorFacet`, must be passable.
+All objects used in your contract's external API must be passable.

-**Note**: ERTP objects, such as `Purses`, are automatically created as `Remotable`.
-You do not need to do anything to make them remotable; i.e. you do not need to call `Far()` on an ERTP object.
-**tyg todo: Are UserSeat and ZCFSeat both also automatically created as `Remotable`?**

-### Rules for Creating Remotables
+### Rules for creating remotables
 - All property values must be functions.
   - They cannot be accessors.
-  - Note: If you wish to send data, send a pass-by-copy record instead, or add a function that returns a pass-by-copy record.
+  - Note: If you wish to send data, send pass-by-copy data such as pass-by-copy records, pass-by-copy arrays, strings, numbers, etc. or some other passable.
 - You must wrap the object with `Far()`.

+**Note**: ERTP objects, such as `Purses`, are automatically created as `Remotable`, as are `UserSeats` and `ZCFSeats`.

-### Using Remotables
+### Using remotables
-- Call a `Remotable`'s method by first wrapping the `Remotable` object with `E`, such as `E(issuer).getBrand();`
+- Call a remotable's method by first wrapping the remotable object with `E`, such as `E(issuer).getBrand();`
 - Handle the resulting promise.
 Calling `E()` always results in a `Promise`.

 ## Using `Far()`